jraygauthier/pandoc-md-wiki/README.md

     in [markdown-preview-enhanced].

     Support it currently limited.
 See [TODO.md] for more details.

+ -  `./.build-system/pandoc-filters/puml-cb-to-img.lua`

+    Allow this tool to convert code blocks marked as `puml` to be replaced by the image resulting from running this code through [plantuml].

  -  More to come.
 See [TODO.md] for some ideas.